ujadh/analogclock/README.md

 >* *Customer Need CUST001* -> *Feature FEA001* -->

 **Business Objective:**
-- **Objective:** Expand WIMMA Lab's user base and adapt education platforms for remote work and online learning.
+- **Objective:** Expand Wimma Capstone's user base and adapt education platforms for remote work and online learning.
 - **Traceability:** This objective traces to the high-level business requirement of developing a forum service.

 **High-Level Business Requirement:**
-- **Objective:** Develop a forum service for seamless integration into WIMMA Lab's website.
+- **Objective:** Develop a forum service for seamless integration into Wimma Capstone's website.
 - **Traceability:** Traced to user requirements for the forum service.

 **User Requirement:**